Isissss/npo-discord-bot/README.md

 # Database process (Supabase with DrizzleORM)

-Supabase is an open-source Firebase alternative that uses a Postgre database.
-We are using DrizzleORM to easily interact with our database
+Supabase is an open-source Firebase alternative that uses a PostgreSQL database.
+We are using DrizzleORM to easily interact with our database and utilize POWERFUL migrations

 To add a schema, follow these steps:
 - Create a file in `/src/schemas/PLURAL_SCHEMANAME.js`